 Prevent exposure to wild rabbits.

-).
-For further advice and support in conducting rabbit control activities on your property contact Invasive Species Enquiries on 03 6777 2200.
+for more information).
+For further advice and support in conducting rabbit control activities on your property contact Invasive Species Branch on 03 6165 3777.

 Symptoms of rabbits infected with RHDV viruses can include fever, restlessness, lethargy, appetite loss, nervous signs (convulsion, paralysis, paddling), vocalisations (groans and cries), bleeding from the nose and other orifices.
 Infected rabbits often die suddenly without obvious symptoms.
 The RHDV2 can cause death in rabbits as young as 3-4 weeks, whereas the intentionally released RHDV1 viruses generally only effect rabbits older than 12 weeks.

 There is not a specific vaccination for RHDV2.

 Contact your vet in relation to the use of existing vaccines to protect your rabbit, or visit the Australian Veterinary Association (AVA)